-SITE SUPERVISOR MID-TERM EVALUATION FORM - A department specific link to each form will be EMAILED from the Internship Coordinator (CDO) with the completed learning contract
+SITE SUPERVISOR MID-TERM EVALUATION FORM - A google form link will be EMAILED from the Internship Coordinator (CDO) with the completed learning contract

 TIP: Use the learning objectives listed on your intern's Learning Contract to start a conversation and provide feedback on their progress and goals for the remainder of the experience.
 Consistent, timely and frequent feedback is encouraged to maximize success of both the student and business.

-SITE SUPERVISOR FINAL EVALUATION FORM - A department specific link to each form will be EMAILED from the Internship Coordinator (CDO) with the completed learning contract
+SITE SUPERVISOR FINAL EVALUATION FORM - A google form link will be EMAILED from the Internship Coordinator (CDO) with the completed learning contract

 TIP: Discuss positively the intern’s strengths and areas of improvement as they advance in their college career and beyond.
 Setup a system for transition before the student finishes their work with the business.
 As applicable, provide the student with advice, or referrals for future achievements.

 A complete description of the Internship Program and requirements can be found in the Internship Handbook.
 The print version is available upon request.

 Download Adobe Acrobat Reader to view PDF files.